-A safety or drench shower shall be available in a nearby location where the corrosive material is used.
+- xiii.
+Safety shower A safety or drench shower shall be available in a nearby location where the corrosive material is used. - xiv.
+Signs and labels xv.
+Special storage

-- xiv.
-Signs and labels Containers: All corrosive chemical must be clearly labeled with the correct chemical name.
-Handwritten labels are acceptable; chemical formulas and structural formulas are not acceptable. - xv.
-Special storage xvi.
-Special ventilation
+Containers: All corrosive chemical must be clearly labeled with the correct chemical name.
+Handwritten labels are acceptable; chemical formulas and structural formulas are not acceptable.